cfengine/documentation/reference/promise-types/files.markdown

 **Allowed input range**: (arbitrary string)

-**Synopsis**: The `linkcopy_patterns` contains patterns for matching files that should be replaced with symbolic links.
+**Description**: The `linkcopy_patterns` contains patterns for matching files that should be replaced with symbolic links.

 The pattern matches the last node filename; in other words, without the absolute path.
 Windows only supports hard links.